-But if having an 800 or above credit score is your desire, two fast ways to boost your FICO score are:
+But if having an 800 or above credit score is your desire, here are some tips to get you there:

 1. Stay ahead of your credit reports.